 - Amount deposit will be into an interest-carrying account opened in favor of the girl child who is the beneficiary.

 - The amount should be earning the highest possible interest.

 - The beneficiary girl child should seek out savings options like NSC or PPF.

 - A portion from the post-birth grant and educational scholarship may be used for paying the premium on an insurance policy in the name of a girl child under Bhagyashri Balika Kalyan Bima Yojana.
-The amount accrued under scholarship may be used for buying uniforms, textbooks, and soon.
+The amount accrued under the scholarship may be used for buying uniforms, textbooks, and soon.
 The remaining amount will be deposited into the beneficiary account.

-- When the girl child reaches the age of 18 and gets the certificate from the Municipality/Gram Panchayat for being unmarried, the post office/bank will be authorized for enabling withdrawal of funds in the interest-carrying account.
+- When the girl child reaches the age of 18 and gets the certificate from the Municipality/Gram Panchayat for being unmarried, the post office/bank will be authorized for enabling the withdrawal of funds in the interest-carrying account.